innovadis/Timber.io.NLog/README.md

 To get an API key, just create a new app.
 Under *Language Type* and *Platform Type*, select _Other_.
 You will now get a page that contains your API key.

 ## Install package
-Run the following command in your project root: `dotnet add package Timber.io.NLog`
+Run the following command from the Package Manager Console: `PM> Install-Package Timber.io.NLog`

 ## Configure a target in NLog.config
 ```xml